HeloworldPuni/demos/farcaster-cartel/docs/OVERVIEW.md

-# Farcaster Cartel - Project Overview
+# Base Cartel - Project Overview

 ## 📖 Introduction
-**Farcaster Cartel** is a social strategy game built as a Farcaster Frame v2 Mini-App on the Base blockchain.
+**Base Cartel** is a social strategy game built as a Farcaster Frame v2 Mini-App on the Base blockchain.
 Players join a cartel, pool funds, raid other communities, and navigate betrayal mechanics to earn yield and reputation.

 ## 🎮 Core Mechanics